wikimedia/operations-debs-trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

     The proxy request header length; the header length in Traffic Server's request to the origin server.

+.. _pqql:

+``pqql``
+    The total proxy request length; the header length and content length of Traffic Server's request to the origin server.

 .. _pqsi:

 ``pqsi``
     The proxy request server IP address (0 on cache hits and parent-ip for requests to parent proxies).

+.. _pqsp:

+``pqsp``
+    The proxy request server port (0 on cache hits and parent port for requests to parent proxies).

 .. _pqsn: